yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `protocol`: specifies the desired protocol.
 One of {“s3”, “gcs”, or “azureBlob”}.
 1. `bucketPrefix`: (Optional) prefix prepended to a randomly generated bucket name, eg. "YosemitePhotos-".
 If empty no prefix is appended.
 1. `bucketClassName`: Name of the target `BucketClass`.
-1. `userSecretName`: (optional) Secret in the Bucket’s namespace storing credentials to be used by a workload for bucket access.
+1. `secretName`: (optional) Secret in the Bucket’s namespace storing credentials to be used by a workload for bucket access.
 1. `bucketContentName`: Name of a bound `BucketContent`.
 1. `phase`:
    - *Pending*: The controller has detected the new `Bucket` and begun provisioning operations